 Grasshopper an excellent choice for solopreneurs and small business owners wanting a virtual phone number on their personal mobile device to take business calls.
 Call the sales team or visit the company website today to try Grasshopper with a 30-day money back guarantee.

-Jive is a top-ranked call center phone system with a dial-in conference calling service that supports up to 24 people.
+GoToConnect (formerly known as Jive) is a top-ranked call center phone system with a dial-in conference calling service that supports up to 24 people.
 It offers unlimited free calling to 52 countries and unlimited domestic calling with plans starting at $19.95 monthly.
-Jive also features mobile apps, call recording, and call reports.
+GoToConnect also features mobile apps, call recording, and call reports.

-Jive is a great match for businesses that have international clients or team members, and companies that expect to expand globally.
+GoToConnect is a great match for businesses that have international clients or team members, and companies that expect to expand globally.
 The company offers a free demo of its product when you contact the sales team.
-Head to Jive’s website today for details.
+Head to GoToConnect’s website today for details.

 Zoom is a conference calling provider featuring unlimited dial-in meetings for up to 100 people.
 The free plan offers on-screen collaboration and call controls for free.
 Paid tiers start at $14.99 per month and include 1GB of cloud storage, user management tools, and dedicated phone support.